surniaulula/wpsso-google-merchant-feed/readme.txt

 **E-Commerce Plugin Optional:**

-WooCommerce is suggested but not required - the WPSSO Google Merchant Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.
+WooCommerce is suggested but not required - the WPSSO Google Merchant Feed XML add-on can also use product information from custom product pages.

 **Complete WooCommerce Support:**